elias-michaias/alpine-template/README.md

 # alpine-template

-A template for the web based on Alpine.js.
+A template for the web using Alpine.js.
 Based off of `create-alpine-app`, it includes conveniences like Tailwind and PostCSS.

 Beyond those, I've also included several libraries and Plugins with the goal of